Paubha (Thangka) Painting

 Classes will be offered in our centre and online via livestream.

-We also offer a full time Paubha painting training.
+We also offer full time Paubha painting training.
 For more information please click here

 For more information, please email admissions@abidingheart.education, complete an admissions inquiry form or message us on WhatsApp at (+977) 9746235508.